SOLAR PROJECT TITLE GUIDELINES

 Energy Project – Covenants, Conditions & Restrictions – Land Under Development – Loan

 Insures the Project in the same events as ALTA 36.4-06, for the Loan.
-It also includes a violation of Covenant that extinguishes the lien or makes it invalid & unenforceable.
+It also includes a violation of Covenant that extinguishes the lien or renders it invalid and unenforceable.

 Energy Project – Fee Estate – Owner